riscv-software-src/riscof/docs/source/plugins.rst

 To provide ease in creating such a Makefile, RISCOF provides a makeUtility which can be used in this function.

-.. tip:: if one is more well-versed with python, you can choose to create the Makefile differently with more custom targets.
+.. tip:: if one is more well-versed with Python, you can choose to create the Makefile differently with more custom targets.
 However, note that the make utility provided from RISCOF might not work for custom Makefiles.